mrfdev/Boosters/README.md

-# mcMMO Events
+# 1MB Booster Events

-Helper for mcMMO Boost events
+Currently a Helper for mcMMO Boost events

 This is a plugin for Minecraft 1.16.5 (Spigot / Paper) made as a helper for mcMMO Overhaul 2.1.x.